Rafael Palmeiro: Post-career honors

 Palmeiro was inducted into the Mississippi State University Hall of Fame on October 11, 2008.
-He was inducted into the National College Baseball Hall of Fame in 2009 the Mississippi Sports Hall of Fame in 2012.
+He was inducted into the National College Baseball Hall of Fame in 2009 and the Mississippi Sports Hall of Fame in 2012.

 Palmeiro became eligible for induction into the Baseball Hall of Fame in 2011.
 He received 64 votes, or 11% of total ballots cast; the threshold for entry is 75%.
 According to Barry M. Bloom on Major League Baseball's official website: "Palmeiro should have been a sure-fire first-ballot inductee, as a member of the 500-homer, 3,000-hit club, but was suspended in 2005 after testing positive for steroid use.
 He received only 11 percent of the vote."
 On January 8, 2014, Palmeiro received insufficient support to remain on the Hall of Fame ballot in future years, when he appeared on only 4.4% of ballots.
 He was considered again by the Veterans Committee in 2023 but received less than four out of sixteen votes.

 Steroids

-Former Rangers teammate José Canseco identified Palmeiro as a fellow steroid user in his 2005 book, Juiced: Wild Times, Rampant 'Roids, Smash Hits & How Baseball Got Big, and claimed he personally injected Palmeiro with steroids.
+Former Rangers teammate José Canseco identified Palmeiro as a fellow steroid user in his 2005 book, Juiced: Wild Times, Rampant 'Roids, Smash Hits & How Baseball Got Big, and claimed he personally injected Palmeiro with steroids, stating that he introduced Palmeiro to steroids when they were teammates (the two played together in the 1992 and 1993 seasons).
 On March 17, 2005, Palmeiro appeared at a Congressional hearing about steroids in baseball and, while under oath, denied ever using steroids and stated, "Let me start by telling you this: I have never used steroids, period.
 I don't know how to say it any more clearly than that.
 Never."

 On August 1, 2005, Palmeiro was suspended for ten days after testing positive for a steroid.
 The Washington Post reported that the steroid detected in Palmeiro's system was a "serious" one.
 According to The New York Times, Palmeiro tested positive for the potent anabolic steroid stanozolol.
 In a public statement, Palmeiro disclosed that an appeal of the suspension had already been denied.
 He released a statement saying, "I have never intentionally used steroids.
 Never.
 Ever.
 Period.
 Ultimately, although I never intentionally put a banned substance into my body, the independent arbitrator ruled that I had to be suspended under the terms of the program."
 According to Palmeiro, all of his previous tests over the two years including the 2003 sealed test were negative, and a test he took just three weeks after his positive test was also negative.
 The House Government Reform Committee would not seek perjury charges against Palmeiro, although they were not clearing him.